tomaszpach/Rick-and-Morty-API/README.md

 import 'jest-dom/extend-expect';
 ```

-Here's an example of using `react-testing-library` and `jest-dom` for testing that the `<CharactersCards />` component renders "Welcome to React".
+Here's an example of using `react-testing-library` and `jest-dom` for testing that the `<CharacterCard />` component renders "Welcome to React".

 ```js
 import React from 'react';